 Recommendations and restrictions in force in Vaasa Hospital District

-Vaasa Hospital District is in a baseline phase of the coronavirus epidemic from 27th of April 2021.
+Vaasa Hospital District is again in a spreading phase of the coronavirus epidemic from 23rd of August 2021.

 Figures of municipality ratings by incidence will no longer be announced.
 This is based on a decision made by the Ostrobothnia Corona Coordination Group on 19 January 2021.
 The incidence rate will only be announced as one figure for the whole district.
 If there is a need for more accurate information, then the district will be defined in three parts: northern, inner and southern.